-Cutting down on the volume of pollutants produced is a crucial step in managing our negative effect on the climate.
+Cutting down on the volume of pollutants produced is a crucial step in managing our negative effects on the climate.
 How can this be achieved?
 One of the first and most important steps is identifying some of the most common and prevalent pollutants, understanding where they come from, and recognizing their effects.
 This knowledge will help you to identify the key ways in which you can cut down on air pollution and contribute to a global decline in the volume of pollutants found in the air.

 With this in mind, here are some of the most important pollutants to know.

 Carbon Monoxide is a highly toxic and dangerous pollutant, infamous for its lack of identifying color and smell.
 At one point, this gas was extremely prevalent in homes for use in domestic heating before it was found to be unsuitable, and it has since been replaced by much safer solutions such as natural gas and electricity.
 However, this gas is far from extinct in human use.

-Effects: Carbon Monoxide can have a profound effect on the environment as it is extremely poisonous, and can contribute to very dangerous ground-level air and ozone conditions.
+Effects: Carbon Monoxide can have a profound effect on the environment as it is extremely poisonous and can contribute to very dangerous ground-level air and ozone conditions.

 Sources: While efforts have been made to remove lead from fuel, it continues to be present in some aircraft fuel.
-Similarly, the outpouring of lead from metal processing plants, and the release of lead from waste processes such as incineration and battery acid production means that there is still enough lead in the air to recognize it as a dangerous pollution.
+Similarly, the outpouring of lead from metal processing plants and the release of lead from waste processes such as incineration and battery acid production means that there is still enough lead in the air to recognize it as dangerous pollution.

-Sources: Ground level Ozone is formed by chemical reactions between multiple different oxides found in the air, which – when exposed to sunlight – can form new compounds and leave Ozone as a by-product.
-The majority of the emissions which make up Ozone come from the usual suspects such as car exhausts, factory processing, electric utilities and power plants, and even some chemical solvents.
+Sources: Ground-level Ozone is formed by chemical reactions between multiple different oxides found in the air, which – when exposed to sunlight – can form new compounds and leave Ozone as a by-product.
+The majority of the emissions which make up Ozone come from the usual suspects, such as car exhausts, factory processing, electric utilities and power plants, and even some chemical solvents.

-Effects: Ozone is a dangerous substance for most living organisms, and as such an increase in ground level Ozone has a notable effect on human health as well as the overall health of multiple ecosystems on land and in the seas.
+Effects: Ozone is a dangerous substance for most living organisms, and as such, an increase in ground-level Ozone has a notable effect on human health as well as the overall health of multiple ecosystems on land and in the seas.

 Sources: Nitrogen Dioxide, like many other pollutants, is most often released into the atmosphere by the burning of fossil fuels in car engines, airplane engines, factories, and power plants.